 Faced with new forms of online interaction, the law is growing and adapting.
 A decision to tackle workplace issues via social media, either as an employer or as an employee, carries both risks and rewards.
 While courts are working toward a consensus, the most important advice is to consider how each interaction will look to an outside party.

-This article by TELG managing principal R. Scott Oswald and David L. Scher was published by Employment Law Daily on March 18, 2014.
+TELG managing principal R. Scott Oswald and David L. Scher was published by Employment Law Daily on March 18, 2014.
 The full article is available as a PDF on our site.

 “As You ‘Like’ It”: Ascribing legal significance to social media